yamin-shihab/study-notes/grade-8/social.md

 + The Aztecs kept large libraries of books called codices, which were used to record important information about their society.
 However, the Spanish then destroyed many of them.
 + The Aztecs had two calendars: a solar calendar used for general and farming usage and a sacred calendar used for religious purposes.
 It takes exactly 52 years for both calendars to catch up with each other.
     + The Aztecs believed that there were four eras before the present one and each had been destroyed.
 The first one was destroyed by jaguars, the second by hurricanes, the third by fiery rain, and the fourth by a flood.
 It was said that earthquakes will destroy the fifth sun.
 + The Aztecs believed that their gods would grow sick and die without nourishment from human blood, causing the world to end, so the Aztecs performed regular human sacrifice.
-War was therefore important because it provided victims for sacrifice.
+War was therefore important because it provided victims for sacrifice; wars like these were called flower wars.
     + The Aztecs also believed that killing someone may give them a better afterlife, but it was also used as a form of intimidation to other peoples.
     + Every 52 years, the New Fire ceremony involved people fasting and letting their fires out.
 They waited on rooftops to see a sacred flame lit near Tenochtitlan, and a courier would then carry this flame from house to house to relight the fires.
 + According to Aztec philosophers, the Earth was a round, flat disk divided into four sections, with Tenochtitlan at the center (the gods assigned them a special place in the universe).